Our Organisations and Activities

 These take place on the last Friday of each month (with the exception of December, July and August), usually at the Pavilion at the Recreation Ground on Buckland Road except in Lent when the Lunch takes place in church.
 More details - see latest news on the home page.

-On the first Sunday of each month we hold “Messy Church” at St Mary’s from 3-5pm.
+On the first Sunday of each month we usually hold “Messy Church” at St Mary’s from 3pm to 5pm.
 This is for any adults, families or accompanied children of any age who would like to come.
-There is a theme for each month; and we have fun-activities, craft, a time of worship and reflection … then tea!
+There is a theme for each month; and we have fun activities, craft, a time of worship and reflection … then tea!
 Why not come and see what happens.
 We’re sure you’ll enjoy it, and come back again!

 For more information about Messy Church click here